ShinnoT/cryptocrawl-pipeline/README.md

 ## About

-The script will scrape job listings data from the target website, process the data, and store the results in a SQLite database located at `database/crypto.db`.
+The script will scrape crypto data from the target website, process the data, and store the results in a SQLite database located at `database/crypto.db`.

 You can view the database using any SQLite database client.